Defining Quantum Games: Characterising the Dimensions of Quantum Games

-When talking about quantum games, one may refer to the different ways the games have relations to quantum physics, quantum technologies or quantum computing.
-We suggest a three dimensional characterization for this.
-The first one to be presented is the \textbf{perceivable dimension of quantum physics}.
-“Perceivable'' here refers to attaining awareness of quantum physics through the various layers of the game piece.
-This includes, for instance, the graphical, narrative, and thematic elements of the game, along with the mechanics and the rules of the game. \textit{The reference to quantum physics in the game is perceivable by interacting with the game or with its peripheral material (such as rule books, descriptions, etc.)}.
+In the \textbf{perceivable dimension of quantum physics}, “perceivable” refers to awareness of quantum physics or quantum physics-related concepts through the various layers of the game piece.
+This includes, for instance, the graphical, narrative, and thematic elements of the game, along with the mechanics and the rules of the game. \textit{The reference to quantum physics in the game is perceivable by interacting with the game or with its peripheral material (such as rule books, developers' descriptions, etc.)}.

-For a game to have a strong perceivable dimension of quantum physics would mean that the game depicts reference to quantum physics in multiple, noticeable ways.
-The game could for example have a visual representation of a numerical simulation written to inherit quantum mechanical behaviour like in the games \textit{Quantum Moves 2} or like in \textit{hamsterwave}, where the probability distribution of a so-called Bose-Einstein condensate is simulated as a moving wave that the player aims to reshape in order to save a hamster sailing on that wave.
-A game could have clear rules based on quantum physical principles, like in the game \textit{Quantum TiqTaqToe}, which adds quantum physical phenomena to the classical game of \textit{Tic-Tac-Toe} and teaches the player about the logic behind them in its tutorial (See Figure \ref{screenshots01} b).
-The game could in addition be situated in a quantum physics laboratory like in the game \textit{Quantum Game}, where the player is able to test out the behaviour of laser beams together with equipment used in optics labs, when aiming towards the goal of the game (See Figure \ref{screenshots00} b).
-All the above mentioned games have a perceivable dimension of quantum physics.
+For a game to have a strong perceivable dimension of quantum physics would mean that the game depicts a reference to quantum physics in multiple, noticeable ways.
+The game can, for instance, feature a visual representation of a numerical simulation designed to replicate quantum mechanical behaviour, as seen in \textit{Quantum Moves 2} introduced in Section \ref{simul} or \textit{Hamsterwave}, where the probability distribution of a one-dimensional Bose-Einstein condensate is portrayed as an evolving wave that the player must reshape to save a hamster sailing on it \cite{piispanen2023projects, piispanen2024thesis}.
+A game can also have clear rules based on quantum physical principles, like in the game \textit{Quantum TiqTaqToe} (2019), which combines quantum mechanical dependencies with the classical game of \textit{Tic-Tac-Toe} and teaches the player about the logic behind them in its tutorial (see Figure \ref{screenshots00}a) \cite{nieuwenburg2019}.
+Quantum variations of traditional, classical games like Chess, Checkers, and Poker, for example, have been developed in a way where quantum mechanical behaviour affects the rules, bringing extra dynamics to the gameplay and even teaching basic concepts of quantum physics \cite{cantwell2019quantum,quantumgames}. \textit{Quantum Chess} by Christopher Cantwell was carefully crafted to accompany an elaborate mathematical framework for the game and to be inherently quantum, not to educate about quantum physics \textit{per se}, but to allow players to gain intuition about the characteristics of quantum physics \cite{cantwell2019quantum}.

+Another type of a perceivable reference to quantum physics is in a game about a quantum physics laboratory like in the game \textit{Quantum Game} by \textit{Quantum Flytrap} (2020), where the player can test the behaviour of laser beams using tools that resemble actual quantum optics lab equipment, and these actions are depicted in a scientifically accurate manner (see Figure \ref{screenshots00}b) \cite{migdal2022visualizing}.
+All the aforementioned games exhibit a perceivable dimension of quantum physics.